Hiya AI Phone

 Alerts became visible and impossible to miss.

-Added a pre-call banner with sharp haptic vibration and distinct tone to command attention before connection.
+A pre-call banner with strong haptics and a distinct tone commands attention before connection.

-Designed a bold warning screen that clearly states risk and gives users time to decide safely.
+A bold warning screen states risk and gives users time to decide safely.

-Surfaced an AI explainer to show the reasoning behind alerts.
-“We flagged this number based on reported spam patterns”
+An AI explainer surfaces the reasoning behind alerts: “We flagged this number based on reported spam patterns.”

 These findings represent 3 major insights from our comprehensive usability testing of the Hiya application.